 These are not your mad men, your brick-and-mortar retailers, or your real estate tycoons of yesteryear.

 When Marc Andreessen predicted in 2011 that software would eat the world, these companies didn’t hold back in fear of another dot-com bubble bursting.
 They didn’t shake their heads at the ridiculousness of investing in software.

 They pulled their chairs up to the table and dived right in.

 Looking back now, it doesn’t seem like such a radical statement to make.
 Especially considering the Netscape co-founder certainly knew his way around technology.
 I mean, the iPhone had already been around for a few years and Facebook was going strong.
 Who couldn’t have seen that software was on its way up?

 But the way Andreessen understood the extent to which software would change industry and the world as we knew it was something of a prophecy.

-Then, Uber was just coming online.
-Now, every other startup wants to be the Uber for their industry.
+Back then, Uber was just coming online.
+Today, every other startup wants to be the Uber for their industry.